 Before their time at ORNL, Dr. Berres was a postdoc in the Data Science at Scale group at Los Alamos National Laboratory where they worked on analyzing the connection between use of computational resources and cognitive value of the outcome by compressing image databases and evaluating the usability.
 They furthermore worked as a developer for MPAS-Ocean, the ocean component of the Energy Exascale Earth System Model (E3SM) project.
 During that time they extended multiple analysis members to enable the use of regional masks.

-Dr. Berres completed my BSc (2009), MSc (2011), and PhD (2015) at the University of Kaiserslautern in Kaiserslautern, Germany.
+Dr. Berres completed their BSc (2009), MSc (2011), and PhD (2015) at the University of Kaiserslautern in Kaiserslautern, Germany.
 During their studies, they specialized in visualization, image processing, and computer vision.
 Their minors were in mathematics (BSc) and biology (MSc).

 Dr. Berres is leading the incident detection team and contribute to other data science and cyberphysical control efforts for the CTwin 2.0 Project.
 The project at large provides real-time and historic situational awareness and predictive capabilities for transportation in the Chattanooga area.